 The concepts in an ontology can be intentionally described by L-expressions.
-Knowledge representation formalisms are subject to a well-known trade-off between expressiveness of representation and complexity of reasoning [?].
-This trade-off leads to a situation that different formalisms are suited for different application scenarios.
-This also holds for ontology language: there is not one language that fits all situations.
+Knowledge representation formalisms are subject to a well-known trade-off between expressiveness of representation and complexity of reasoning [10].
+This trade-off leads to identify different formalisms that are suited for different application scenarios.
+This also holds for ontology languages: there is no language that fits all situations.
 Several approaches have been proposed for ensuring semantic interoperability.
-We present them under the standpoint of the transformation $(\tau: 2^L \longrightarrow 2^{L'})$ from one knowledge representation language (L) to another (L').
+We present them from the standpoint of the transformation ( $\tau : 2^L \longrightarrow 2^{L'}$ ) from one knowledge representation language (L) to another (L').